nforge/Mention.js/README.md

 <img src="http://i.imgur.com/pCvqL.png">

-Lightweight (min: 1.92kb, full: 4.07kb) wrapper for adding @user mention functionality to Twitter Bootstraps Typeahead plugin.
+Lightweight (min: ~1.92kb, full: ~4.07kb) wrapper for adding mention auto-completion functionality to Twitter Bootstraps Typeahead plugin.

-This enables you to have Twitter-like user mentions in textareas
+This enables you to have Twitter-like user mentions in textareas and more.

 <b>View the demo <a href="http://jakiestfu.github.com/Mention.js/" target="_blank">here</a>.</b>